GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   Scroll bar should appear only if required.
 -   If there is an error message on submit, the information filled by the user should remain.
 -   All fields (Textbox, dropdown, radio button, etc) and buttons should be accessible by keyboard shortcuts and the user should be able to perform all operations by using keyboard.
+    -   FAIL: Tab sequence and :focus styles need to be applied across the app

 <a name="TESTFUNCTIONALITY"></a>
 ## Functionality Testing